Amir-h055/Database/final_report.md

 INSERT INTO PostalCode VALUES (address, city, province, postalCode);
 ```

+Showing the output of this query is deemed not necessary

 ##### Delete a Public Health Worker

 ```sql
 DELETE FROM Employee WHERE EID = '5418600012';
 -- No need to delete any postal code
 ```

+Showing the output of this query is deemed not necessary

 ##### Edit a Public Health Worker